antoinearnoud/book-fortran/chapter2.md

 In this example, `easy_sum` will be equal to `1000 + x1 + x2 + x3`.

+Note also that it seems that the variable `myfunction` cannot appear in the right-end side of any expression inside the function \[to be verified\].

 ### Subroutines

 A subroutine is similar to a function but it does not return a variable.
 Instead, it executes the code inside it.
 Declaring a subroutine is done as follows